 - “What can I be paid for?”

 Gaps in employment often point to personal reasons for leaving a job on an application.
 Maybe your spouse is in the military and needs to relocate.
 Or maybe a parent requires caretaking, and a more flexible schedule is needed.
 Family or personal circumstances play a big role in the jobs we choose to take or keep.
 During interview questions for a new role, don’t feel pressured to share personal information.
 However, if you feel comfortable discussing why you wanted to leave your job, keep the explanation simple and direct.

 - To spend more time with children

 - To invest more time in a passion project, initiative, or mission

 10. Better Pay

 It may not be the most important deciding factor anymore, but better pay is certainly still a huge reason many leave their jobs and find another.
 Experts from ADP agree that you make more money negotiating your salary with a new job than you do by staying and waiting for a raise at your current one.

-Tips for Framing Your Response
+Tips for Framing Your Response to Interview Questions

 - Keep it short: Just like on a first date, your date doesn’t want to hear all about your ex.
 Be clear and to the point, and try to keep your response to around a minute or less.